aeraki-mesh/meta-protocol-proxy/ci/README.md

+# MetaProtocolProxy CI

+MetaProtocolProxy uses the Envoybuilder image for CI.

+ci_api.sh is used to build the API proto files. ci_dev.sh is used to build the MetaProtocolProxy binary.

 # Developer use of CI Docker images

 There are two available flavors of Envoy Docker images for Linux, based on Ubuntu and Alpine Linux